Well into the swing of the chats now. Nothing like a 20-minute IM session to increase your typing speed afterwards!

 From 2008 to 2011 I worked at the University of York, on a project called Accent and Identity on the Scottish-English Border (trying to find out why people speak so differently on the English and Scottish sides of the border even though their towns are only a few miles apart and they see each other all the time).
-Then I came to Kent, where I am now.
+Then I was at the University of Kent from 2011 to 2012, working on French accents this time.
+In 2012 I came to Newcastle University, where I am now.
 My jobs from before that included postman (interesting), Buckingham Palace tourist guide (excellent), and cheese-factory worker (lasted 2 days!).

 What I do is called sociolinguistics: it’s about what you can tell about a person when they speak (and sometimes what you can tell about the community they live in, as well).
 I got into it because I was really interested in why people talk the way they do – and I learned that it was a lot to do with the kind of society they lived in, and the social life they had.
 What I love about it is that everyone can relate to it, because everyone uses language in some way – sociolinguistics can be done on sign language and writing as well.
-That means that a lot of what I do is finding out the scientific, numerical basis of things that we all instinctively know are true, but we didn’t know before why they were true or exactly what the numbers were.
+A lot of what I do is looking into things that we all instinctively know are true, but we didn’t know before why they were true.

 More precisely, a lot of what I do is called sociophonetics: phonetics is the science of studying speech sounds – how they are made and what they sound like.
 This often means using a computer to see what the sound waves look like: when someone speaks with a Geordie accent, you can sometimes see on the screen that it’s different from a London accent, just because of the way it looks.
 That part of it looks very like what you see sometimes on CSI.
 Unfortunately, that doesn’t mean that what they do on CSI with sounds is possible!
 You can’t usually get a really bad recording and play it through some fancy machinery, then hear a voice coming out crystal-clear and go and arrest someone.
 Sometimes you can, but it’s mostly much more complicated than that – but that doesn’t make good telly …